 - Your ads and marketing should not encourage anyone under the age of 21 to use marijuana products.

 - Advertising signs cannot be within 1,000 feet of a school for kindergarten through grade 12 students, a day care center, a playground, or a youth center.

 - You cannot give away any quantity of marijuana or marijuana-related products or accessories as part of a promotion or any other commercial activity.

 - You cannot make any untrue claims in your marketing messages about how your products or marijuana in general can have any kind of effect on a person’s health.

 5 Opportunities for Marijuana Marketing in California

-Based on what’s not allowed, it’s challenging to come up with creative marketing ideas that marijuana businesses in California can use to raise awareness and recognition of their brands as well as increase sales and brand loyalty.
-As a marketing expert, I put on my thinking cap on and came up with some opportunities based on how I’ve interpreted the laws.
+Based on what’s not allowed, it’s challenging to come up with creative marketing ideas that marijuana businesses in California can legally use to raise awareness and recognition of their brands as well as increase sales and brand loyalty.
+As a marketing expert, I put on my thinking cap and came up with some opportunities based on how I’ve interpreted the laws.

 1. Communicate with Data

-You’re not allowed to make health claims in marijuana-related ads and marketing, so communicate with data saying what marijuana has been proven to do based on science.
+You’re not allowed to make health claims in marijuana-related ads and marketing, so communicate with data instead by explaining what marijuana has been proven to do based on science.
 In other words, use research data and statistics in your messages rather than broad claims.
 It’s all about providing proof to back up your marketing messages.

 For example, rather than saying, “Marijuana can reduce your stress,” say something like, “Research by ABC Institute found that marijuana reduces a person’s heart rate by 30%.”
 Keep in mind, I made up that research company and the statistic, but you get the point.
 Find research that supports the health claims you’d like to make, and allow people to draw the inferences from that data.
 That way, you don’t have to state any health claims specifically, but the connection should be obvious to most people.